tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 * If you have supported Foscam, re-import [FosCam.json](FosCam.json)
 * If you have supported Samsung Smartcams re-import [smartCams.json](smartCams.json)

-Now each camera in dashboards will have link to history (currently only works in cloud mode)
+Now each camera in dashboards will have link to history (currently only works in cloud mode)<br>
+Also dlink cameras that suport status update for motion sensors will have virtual motion sensor in the system.
+Sensor name will be same as camera name.
+Can be used to trigger snapshot capture for other cameras as well as itself.

 9/18/2015
 ----------------